leewtai/leewtai.github.io/courses/applied_methods/homeworks/hw0.md

 #### Q5 - Test whether the inflation is independent of the unemployment rate via permutation test
 Please write the code for the following:
 - Calculate the correlation between the 2 variables and record this value.
 - Repeat the following 1000 times: shuffle the order of one of the variables, then recalculate the correlation.
+In other words, we're making the two variables independent from one another.
 - Please plot the histogram of these recalculated correlations against the original correlation.
 - Please comment on what you can infer from the histogram